Creating and Running a Zend Framework (Laminas) Project in ServBay

 Database Interaction Example - Creating a Table

-Install the Laminas DB Component
+Install the Laminas DB component

 bashcomposer require laminas/laminas-db

-1Manually Create the Database
+1Manually Create a Database

 servbay_zend_app